climatescope/climatescope.org/app/_en_country/uruguay.md

 Since January 2015, it has been mandatory in Uruguay to blend 5% biodiesel and ethanol with conventional diesel and gasoline.
 Biodiesel and ethanol producers are exempt from income tax on industrial and commercial activities for ten years.

-### Score Summary
+###Score summary

 Uruguay scored 2.29 in Climatescope 2016, a substantial increase on its 2015 tally of 1.69.
-The country climbed four places to rank 4thoverall, and most notably, it took the number one spot globally on Enabling Framework Parameter I.
+The country climbed four places to rank 4<sup>th</sup> overall, and most notably, it took the number one spot globally on Enabling Framework Parameter I.

 The country’s score on Parameter I was 2.55, up from 2.04 the year before.
 This world-beating total reflected the presence of policies such as tax incentives and auctions, as well as its supportive power sector structure.

-On Clean Energy Investment and Climate Financing Parameter II, Uruguay took 3rd place with a score of 2.14.
+On Clean Energy Investment and Climate Financing Parameter II, Uruguay took 3<sup>rd</sup> place with a score of 2.14.
 Slightly more than $1.3bn was invested in the sector in 2015, a similar amount to the two previous years.

-The country scored 1.41 and was placed 31st on Low-Carbon Business & Clean Energy Value Chains Parameter III, its lowest position in 2016.
+The country scored 1.41 and was placed 31<sup>st</sup> on Low-Carbon Business & Clean Energy Value Chains Parameter III, its lowest position in 2016.
 Several project developers were present, but very little equipment manufacturing.

-On Greenhouse Gas Management Activities Parameter IV, Uruguay was ranked 8th thanks to its considerable carbon-offsetting activities and policies, including a GHG emissions reduction target and Partnership for Market Readiness initiatives.
+On Greenhouse Gas Management Activities Parameter IV, Uruguay was ranked 8<sup>th</sup> thanks to its considerable carbon-offsetting activities and policies, including a GHG emissions reduction target and Partnership for Market Readiness initiatives.